kicksent/aravind-website/_posts/2018-01-18-the-multi-layered-sound.markdown

 go much further with A Livingroom Hush.
 Here is a nine piece band which mixes live music play with synthesised loops in jazzy scales, but is always resolutely committed to a big picture sound where the part should not overwhelm the whole.

+[^albumguy]: It maybe almost a *retro* thing, but I am an album kind of guy.
+I believe in the concept of an album as a valid unit of musical work.
+Not to be overly philosophical, but music reflects the state of being of the artists.
+So songs produced in the same confines of space and time share the artists' state of being, as of that time, making the *album* a cohesive unit of musical work.

 Jaga Jazzist hail from [Norway](http://www.listento.no/), and they first achieved [critical acclaim](http://www.listento.no/mic.nsf/doc/art2003010611203678263218) when BBC listeners